SoftwareAG/cumulocity-alarmapp/README.md

 Each update on an Alarm triggers a Push Notification to be sent to your device.
 Open the notification to quickly jump to the modified Alarm.
 A common use case is to inform certain users when problems occur at certain devices. *Push Notifications require a dedicated micro service to be deployed on your Cumulocity IoT tenant.*

-> *The Cumulocity IoT Alarming App is currently only available for iOS 13+.
-An Android version will follow.*

 <img src="./screenshots/ios_dashboard.png" width="180" /> <img src="./screenshots/ios_alarm_list.png" width="180" /> <img src="./screenshots/ios_alarm_details.png" width="180" /> <img src="./screenshots/ios_device_details.png" width="180" />

 ## Configuring Push Notifications